frank270/nPhpSlim4Skeleton/README.md

-# Slim 4 Skeleton with Twig & Eloquent
+# Slim 4 Skeleton with Twig & Doctrine DBAL

-A lightweight Slim 4 project skeleton with Twig templating, PHP-DI container, Eloquent ORM, and Dotenv support.
+A lightweight Slim 4 project skeleton with Twig templating, PHP-DI container, Doctrine DBAL, and Dotenv support.

 **Perfect for building fast, clean, and flexible PHP applications.**